Icinga/icinga-powershell-framework/doc/installation/04-Icinga-Agent-Wizard.md

 -InstallFrameworkPlugins 1 -PluginsUrl 'https://github.com/Icinga/icinga-powershell-plugins/archive/master.zip'
 ```

 Just like the service binary, you can specify a different path to the `.zip` file of the plugins.
-This can either be a web ressource or a local/network share path.
+This can either be a web resource or a local/network share path.

 ## Install Icinga PowerShell Components

 Besides installing the Icinga PowerShell Plugins during the installation, you can also install them with a dedicated Cmdlet: `Install-IcingaFrameworkComponent`

-This Cmdlet is using a namespace to ensure that the location is handled and each ressource can be accessed properly.
-As with the above mentiond service binary and plugin repository, you can specify a custom location for the `.zip` file include the name of of the repository.
+This Cmdlet is using a namespace to ensure that the location is handled and each resource can be accessed properly.
+As with the above mentioned service binary and plugin repository, you can specify a custom location for the `.zip` file include the name of of the repository.

 For more details please have a look on the [Icinga Plugin Installation Guide](https://icinga.com/docs/windows/latest/plugins/doc/02-Installation/).
 This does also apply to every other Icinga Framework Component in the future.